-Ecological often connotes harmony, implying beautiful networks of frequently mutualistic relationships.
+Ecological frequently connotes harmony, implying beautiful networks of frequently mutualistic relationships.
 Ecologically friendly.
 Ecological design.
 Ecological literacy.
 Ecological knowledge.
 Traditional ecological knowledge.
 An ecological civilization.
 For systems thinking enthusiasts, type one Complex Adaptive Systems (CAS 1), in particular.
 I tend to use it in this popular sense.
-However, the word historically included mighty discord, especially between humans.
+However, the word historically included mighty strife, especially between humans.
 I find its contradictory etymology worth visiting, for using the word and participating in those implied networks today.
 Knowledge about the root and coinage can reinforce the meaning and turn "ecological" into a reminder.

 Oíkos, ancient Greek for house or family, serves as the root word of ecology and economy, but it might not denote “home” in the convivial way that many contemporary people assume.
 When and where oíkos originated, 5th century BC Athens, the word could variously refer to the members of a family, their house, their farm, and all the humans the family had enslaved.
 It regularly encompassed parasitic to predatory relationships between humans: chattel slavery and domination of men over women.